-Have you ever seen in some anime or people talking about hikikomori or NEET?
+Have you ever seen in any anime or heard people talking about hikikomori or NEET?
 Have you ever wondered what these words mean?
-In this article, we will try to explain in detail what a NEET and a hikikomori are, what the differences are, and how these terms originated.
-First, let's start by talking about the Japanese word hikikomori.
+In this article, we will try to explain in detail what a Neet and a Hikikomori are, what the differences are, and how these terms originated.
+First, let’s start by talking about the Japanese word hikikomori.

-Hikikomori (引き篭り) is a term that literally means isolated at home, it is used to refer to people who have severe levels of isolation, usually young people between the ages of 13 and 39 who are often supported by their parents or work online.
+Hikikomori (引き篭り) is a term that literally means isolated at home; it is used to refer to people who experience severe levels of isolation, usually young people between the ages of 13 and 39 who are often supported by their parents or work online.
 NEET is basically the same thing but has its differences.

-It is estimated that there are over 1 million hikikomori or Neet scattered throughout Japan.
-This number cannot be counted exactly as they do not participate in anything in Japanese society, being true ghosts like the Johatsu who disappear without a trace.
+It is estimated that there are more than 1 million hikikomori or Neet scattered throughout Japan.
+This number cannot be counted exactly because they do not participate in anything in Japanese society, being true ghosts like the Johatsu who disappear without a trace.

-These Japanese who live isolated inside the room is already a serious case of public health.
+These Japanese who live isolated in their rooms are already a serious public health issue.
 Thousands of young people find themselves in this situation due to the high degree of perfection demanded by Japanese society.
-Many people end up being pressured too much to the point of creating psychological problems.
+Many people end up being pressured to the point of developing psychological problems.

-Most of the time the Hikikomori or Neet tend to have low self-esteem, fear of people, fear of leaving the room and in some cases even sociopathic tendencies.
-There are cases of people in their 40s who are dependent on their parents and live isolated in their room, living on social networks and in anonymity.
+Most of the time, Hikikomori or Neet tend to have low self-esteem, fear of people, fear of leaving their rooms, and in some cases even sociopathic tendencies.
+There are cases of 40-year-olds who are dependent on their parents and live isolated in their rooms, living on social media and in anonymity.

-Many times young Hikikomoris socially exclude themselves even from their families, where mothers leave snacks at the door of their rooms for them to pick up.
-They interact with mangas, animes, games, and with the infinite amount of choices they can have with the world otaku.
+Often, young Hikikomoris socially exclude themselves even from their families, where mothers leave snacks at the door of their rooms for them to pick up.
+They interact with manga, anime, games, and the infinite choices they can have with the world of otaku.

 People tend to become a Hikikomori for the following reasons:

-- The high level of perfection demanded by society;
+- The high standard of perfection demanded by society;

 - Low self-esteem;

-- Many isolate themselves by preferring fantasy to reality;
+- Many isolate themselves because they prefer fantasy over reality;

 - Psychological disorders;